Skip to main content

 When to seek Emergency Room Care

-When you facing a life-threatening medical emergency or a condition that could result in permanent disability, ER care is appropriate.
+When facing a life-threatening medical emergency or a condition that could result in permanent disability, ER care is appropriate.
 Below are symptoms/situations that would prompt an ER visit:

 • Heart attack